SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-11-17-Second place in the European Big Data Prize.md

 ### Challenge?
 The challenge is to improve the performance of software for the forecasting of geospatio-temporal data (collections of time-stamped records that are linked to a geospatial location).
 The prize rewards a solution which improves existing methods in terms of scalability, accuracy, speed and use of computational resources.

-The solutions are ranked based on the accuracy of the prediction, expressed as <b>"root-mean square error" (RMSE) </b> and the speed of delivery of the prediction, low use of computing resources expressed as the <b>"overall elapsed execution time" (OEET)</b>.
+The solutions are ranked based on the accuracy of the predictions, expressed as <b>"root-mean square error" (RMSE) </b> and the speed of delivery of the predictions expressed as the <b>"overall elapsed execution time" (OEET)</b>.

-A <b>training</b> and <b>validation data set</b> were given (in the glossary of the competition this is reffered to as the adapt data set).
+The challenge requires the submission of code that can handle any type of panel data.
+Panel data consists of multi-dimensional data involving measurements over time.
+The time series are split up in time in a train and an adapt phase.
+The adapt phase simulates new incoming data.
 These data sets contain electrical flow time series with an interval of 5 minutes.
 In this challenge the aim is to forecast the flow of the next 60 min (1hour), resulting in a forecast horizon of 12 steps.

 Auxilary data sets were provided, but I decided not to use these in the final submission as no strong guarantees were given that the auxilary data would be available at the prediction time.

-The EU provided the contest platform on which the working software submissions are run against a <b>test data</b>.
+The EC provided the contest platform on which the working software submissions are run against the <b>test data</b>.
 The testing data used at the contest platform was not accessible to the participants.
 The contest platform measures the performance (accuracy, speed, resource consumption) of each working software submission and was used for testing, and to score and pre-rank the participants' working software.
 Yet another data set, verification data (data from the same process, but at a different time period) was used for the verification runs and final ranking of the pre-selected applications by the jury.

 Prior to the opening of the contest platform, a starting kit was provided.
 This is a simulator of the contest platform that allows a participant to get familiar with the contest running environment and allows for the testing of the working software against sample datasets, representative to the actual test dataset.
+Specifically, the starting kit consists of 1916 time series with a train period of just over one year and an adapt period of approximately three months.

 One of the difficulties of this challenge is the unkown test distribution, which makes it very difficult to improve the model.
 As little is know of the unseen test data conservative parameter settings are used in the final submission.
 Lot's of inductive biases are used to ease the heavy lifting of the required model.
 These inductive biases are stressed throughout the Model Approach.